albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^^

 A list of menu items that open and raise the respective dock window and tab.
-See :ref:`shortcuts-main-window` for a full list.
+See :ref:`shortcuts-main-window` shortcuts for a full list.

 Some shortcuts also activate search fields or tables like the airport ICAO search when using ``Airport Search`` or pressing ``F4``.
 This